The roof was missing shingles.

 I was understandably furious and called Angie’s List to complain.
 I spoke with two different reps.
 The first told me that I had more than enough great reviews and that one negative one didn’t matter.
 Soon after, I was told that our company’s next Big Deal promotion had to be approved by a committee because of the negative review.

 The second account rep told me that I had two choices: I could bury this with more good reviews, or I could get this guy to change his mind.
 I pointed out that nothing was going to change his mind and that I would be a fool to get up on that roof and touch anything because once you do you own it.

-You get one or two of these types of homeowners a year, and no matter what you do, there’s no pleasing them.
+You get one or two of these types of homeowners a year.
+No matter what you do, there’s no pleasing them.

 Our company spends thousands to be on Angie’s List, and the homeowner spends $20 or $30 a year to belong to the site.
-And yet, Angie’s List won’t back up the contractor—even though it agrees that we’re right.
+And yet, Angie’s List won’t back up the contractor—even though they agree that we’re right.

 —Sales veteran and trainer Mike Damora has been the sales manager at several large home improvement companies.
 Reach him at [email protected]t